shauryr/ACL-anthology-corpus/README.md

 # ACL Anthology Corpus - Full Text 📚
-This repository provides full-text and metadata to the ACL anthology collection (80k articles/posters as of 09/04/22) also including .pdf files and grobid extractions of the pdfs.
+This repository provides full-text and metadata to the ACL anthology collection (80k articles/posters as of September 2022) also including .pdf files and grobid extractions of the pdfs.

-## How is this different from what ACL anthology provides?
+## How is this different from what ACL anthology provides and what already exists?
-We provide full-text, references and other details extracted by grobid from the PDFs while [acl anthology](https://aclanthology.org/anthology+abstracts.bib.gz) only provides abstracts.
+- We provide pdfs, full-text, references and other details extracted by grobid from the PDFs while [ACL Anthology](https://aclanthology.org/anthology+abstracts.bib.gz) only provides abstracts.
+- There exists a similar corpus call [ACL Anthology Network](https://clair.eecs.umich.edu/aan/about.php) but is now showing its age with just 23k papers from Dec 2016.

 ----

-The goal is to keep this repo updated and provide a comprehensive repository of the full ACL collection.
+The goal is to keep this corpus updated and provide a comprehensive repository of the full ACL collection.

 This repository provides data for `80,013` ACL articles/posters -
 1. 📖 All PDFs in ACL anthology : **size 45G**  [download here](https://drive.google.com/file/d/1OGHyJrkaVpbrdbmxsDotG-tI3LiKyxuC/view?usp=sharing)